rototor/pdfbox-graphics2d/README.md

 (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes

+Version 0.7:
+ - Bugfixes on the font based text support.
+Now also gradients can be used to paint text.

 Version 0.6:
  - Implemented basic support for using fonts to render texts.